Velocity Micro

-Velocity Micro is a privately held boutique computer manufacturer located in Richmond, Virginia that manufactures gaming computers, workstations, and high-performance computer solutions.
-Its extended product line includes gaming computers, notebooks, CAD workstations, digital media creation workstations, home computers and home office computers, home entertainment media centers, Tesla-based supercomputers, and business solutions.
-Some products are custom assembled by hand and supported at the company's headquarters.
+Velocity Micro is an American computer manufacturer headquartered in Richmond, Virginia.
+Founded in 1997 by Randy Copeland, the company designs and assembles custom desktop computers as well as laptops.
+With its focus on professional workstations, gaming PCs, and servers, it primarily sells to consumers, businesses, educational institutions, and government organizations.

+Though it was initially recognized as a boutique builder of high-performance desktop computers, the company has since expanded its product offerings to include engineering workstations, GPU-accelerated computing systems, rack-mount servers, and enterprise computing platforms.

+The company assembles its PCs and supports its customers from its headquarters in Richmond, and takes particular pride in its domestic manufacturing.

 History

 Velocity Micro traces its origins to 1992 when founder Randy Copeland began designing and producing high-performance computer systems to run CAD software and other demanding applications.
 These computer systems were custom-built to facilitate the design process and tailored to the extreme needs of each client.
 Velocity Micro was officially founded in 1997 as an extension of this highly individualized, high-performance computing philosophy.

 In 2001, Copeland accepted the opportunity to appear in Maximum PCs boutique roundup article entitled "Minor League, Major Performance".
 The quote which appeared in that February 2002 issue – "put together with the kind of care and craftsmanship the behemoth manufacturers can't offer" – propelled Velocity Micro forward and is still used by the company today.

 In May 2007, Velocity Micro acquired former competing boutique builder, Overdrive PC, known for their extreme overclocking capabilities they term "HyperClocking."
 Since the acquisition, Velocity Micro has incorporated HyperClocking into many of its extreme gaming systems.
 Overdrive PC remains a separate brand under Velocity Micro ownership.

 In 2010, Velocity Micro entered the eReader and tablet computer markets with the release of the first Cruz products: the Cruz Reader and the Cruz Tablet (T100).
 These Android-based devices featured 7" full-color screens.
-The Cruz Reader utilized a Resistive touchscreen, whereas the Cruz Tablet made use of the more advanced and responsive capacitive touch screen.
-Five product generations of Cruz tablets were produced and sold in 7", 8", and 10" screen models with close to a million units in the market by 2012.
+Five product generations of Cruz tablets were later produced and sold in 7", 8", and 10" screen models with close to a million units in the market by 2012.
 As of 2013, Velocity Micro no longer supports or offers these or any other Android-based devices for sale.

 In 2011, Copeland was named a "Tech Icon" by the PC Magazine staff in an article celebrating 30 years of the PC for his contributions to the industry.
 He continues to have an active role at Velocity Micro as president and CEO.

+In January 2024, Velocity Micro launched VelocityAI, a line of computer workstations designed to power local artificial intelligence models which include a bundled powerstack of development software.